 In this context, the following challenges arise:

-the development of all peoples and to guarantee peace, justice and freedoms.
+the development of all peoples and guarantee peace, justice and freedoms.
 To eradicate inequalities based on ethnicity, religion, ideology, gender, age...

 the role of citizens as protagonists of public life, capable of finding solutions for the common good.